 Purpose: This questionnaire is intended to ascertain the effectiveness of the course, in order to improve the CSDP Seminar in the future.
 This questionnaire is anonymous and does not intend to assess the knowledge of individual participants.
-Instructions: Please write in the upper right corner the Ilias username used for IDL module.
-For each question, please thick the box you think that is true (only one is right). one is right).
+Instructions : Please write in the upper right corner the Ilias username used for IDL module.
+For each question, please thick the box you think that is true ( only one is right ).

-one is right). • h of the following roles does not belong to the European Parliament in the ne CFSP/ESDP? it can ask questions and formulate recommendations to the Council but it has no direct part of the decision making process once a year, holds a debate on progress in implementing the CFSP it takes part in the Troika-meetings with third states and the meetings of the Council and its preparatory bodies such as the PSC as part of its budgetary authority, together with the Council, it approves the general budget of the EU where the CFSP budget is included. pla ann rding the EU Crisis Management Procedures (CMP), what is the sequence of ing documents under normal conditions leading to the launch of an EU on / operation: Crisis Management Concept - Civilian and/or Military Strategic Options - Initiating Military Directive - Concept of Operations - Operation Plan; Civilian and/or Military Strategic Options - Crisis Management Concept - Concept of Operations - Initiating Military Directive - Operation Plan; Civilian and/or Military Strategic Options - Crisis Management Concept - Initiating Military Directive - Concept of Operations - Operation Plan; Crisis Management Concept - Concept of Operations - Initiating Military Directive - Civilian and/or Military Strategic Options - Operation Plan.
+1) Which of the following roles does not belong to the European Parliament in the field of the CFSP/ESDP?

+- □ it can ask questions and formulate recommendations to the Council but it has no direct part of the decision making process - □ once a year, holds a debate on progress in implementing the CFSP - □ it takes part in the Troika-meetings with third states and the meetings of the Council and its preparatory bodies such as the PSC - □ as part of its budgetary authority, together with the Council, it approves the general budget of the EU where the CFSP budget is included.

+2) Regarding the EU Crisis Management Procedures (CMP), what is the sequence of planning documents under normal conditions leading to the launch of an EU mission / operation:

+- Crisis Management Concept Civilian and/or Military Strategic Options Initiating Military Directive Concept of Operations Operation Plan; - □ Civilian and/or Military Strategic Options Crisis Management Concept - Concept of Operations - Initiating Military Directive - Operation Plan; - $\hfill\Box$ Civilian and/or Military Strategic Options Crisis Management

+- Concept Initiating Military Directive Concept of Operations Operation Plan; - Crisis Management Concept Concept of Operations Initiating Military Directive - Civilian and/or Military Strategic Options - Operation Plan.